 More than texts, this codex also offers a view on its historical, rather tragic context.
 The scribe not only delivered a book of homilies, he also added some personal notes in German on the extreme cold wintertime of 1407-1408, prices of food, and some local troubles.
-Moreover, the manuscript is also an extraordinary document of drama in church circles of late 14th century and early 15th century Austria.
+Moreover, the manuscript is also an extraordinary document of dramatic events in church circles of the late 14th and early 15th century in Austria.

 The texts were copied by Nicolaus Nicolai, a vicar in Piesting near Wiener Neustad who dated his work in 1407 and 1408.
 He also introduced the two most important treatises with a lively portrait of the author.
 The two pen-drawings present John Chrysostom and Pope Gregory as medieval saintly bishops and church fathers.
 Chrysostom holds a scroll in his hand and sits on a bank, while Gregory is shown with a crozier, standing before a stylized tree.
 Both charming, somewhat naïve drawings, reflect an unsophisticated warmth and suggest a hand that was not without experience.

 Because large study books were rare and valuable items, they often were chained onto a sliding rod on a lectern where they could be consulted but not taken away.
 In later days when books were shelved in repositories, most chains were removed and nowadays original chained bindings are quite rare to find.
-To reinforce the remarkable cuir-ciselée binding (see on this technique one of our blog posts) a charter was used as flyleaves in front and at the end of the book.
+To reinforce the remarkable cuir-ciselée binding a charter was used as flyleaves in front and at the end of the book.
 Such a use is not uncommon, but in this book is quite particular.
-The document deals with a legal case at the monastery of St. Michelsberg (near Bamberg) against Konrad Wallingraben at Piesting and confirms his ex-communication in 1390.
+The document deals with a legal case at the monastery of St. Michelsberg (near Bamberg) against Konrad Wallingraben from Piesting and confirms his excommunication in 1390.
 He had been found guilty of illegally taking possession of the parish of Nicolaus Nicolai of Piesting (the copyist of this manuscript, Piesting is a town some 50 km south of Vienna, and some 15 km northwest of Wiener Neustad).
 A long procedure did not solve the problem and Wallingraben continued to read Mass at Piesting.
 Nicolaus then may have raised his income by copying books – which he did quite well as shown here.

 Further information on Austrian chained binding in 'cuir-ciselé' technique is available in one of our blog posts.